oddbird/oddleventy/content/blog/elsewhere/sass-indented.md

 OddBird is proposing the introduction of parts of SCSS syntax into the indented format.
 Some highlights:

-- Multi-line statements for long values, improving readability of properties like `grid-template`.
+- Multiline statements for long values, improving readability of properties like `grid-template`
-- Linebreaks are treated as whitespace anywhere you can't end a statement
+- Linebreaks now treated as whitespace anywhere you can't end a statement
-- A "SCSS-in-Sass" syntax to opt in to SCSS formatting inline.
+- A "SCSS-in-Sass" syntax to opt in to SCSS formatting inline
 - Optional semicolons